cfryerdev/workshope-mfe-react/README.md

 In this workshop we are going to build a simple application which allows you to view a list of movies and then look at additional details about a select movie.
 The application will use React, javascript, bootstrap css, module federation, and webpack.

 ### Solution Structure
-For now we will keep the structure loose and simple:
+For now we will keep the structure loose and simple to understand:

 ```
 .